tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

   </tbody></table>
 </div>

-For the past two years, many of Nigma's event attendances were a product of the fact that ESL created a Middle Eastern (MENA/MESWA) region that had minimal competition.
+As I've alluded to, Nigma has not been a very strong team since their inception.
+In fact, for the past two years, many of Nigma's event attendances were a product of ESL creating a dedicated Middle Eastern (MENA/MESWA) region that had minimal competition.
 And even with that, Nigma still failed to qualify out for quite a few tournaments.

 They did place well at BLAST Slam II, but BLAST events don't exactly have the most competitively rigorous format.
 To earn that 3-4th finish, Nigma won 3 Bo1s and 1 Bo3.
 Don't get me wrong, the Bo3 was against PVISION, but still...

+I swear I'm not trying to be dismissive.
+But I think casual viewers who haven't been keeping up too closely with the scene may see, "Wow, they qualified out of Western Europe regional qualifiers?
+They're guaranteed to be pretty good!"
+And that's just not as strong an indicator as it was 2-3 years ago.

 **What would success look like?** I sincerely believe that if Nigma somehow make it to finals day, this'll be the highest viewership TI of all time and Dota will be saved.

-Picture [that scene in the Matrix](https://www.youtube.com/watch?v=jZiErA9Q0cE) where the kid runs to the canteen to announce Morpheus is fighting Neo, except "SUMAIL'S IN THE GRAND FINALS OF TI AGAIN!"
-Then all your Steam friends who haven't opened Dota in the past three years rush into the stream.
+Picture [that scene in The Matrix](https://www.youtube.com/watch?v=jZiErA9Q0cE) where the kid runs into the canteen to announce Morpheus is fighting Neo, except it's you *@everyone*'ing your old stack's Discord "SUMAIL'S IN THE GRAND FINALS OF TI AGAIN!"
+Then all your friends who haven't queued for a game of Dota in the past four years rush into the stream.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="./../../../img/ti14teams/aurora.jpg" alt="Banner"></p>